dgraph-io/dgraph/wiki/content/deploy/ludicrous-mode.md

 ## How do I enable it?

-You can enable Ludicrous mode by setting the `--Ludicrous_mode` config option on all Dgraph Zero and Dgraph Alpha nodes in a cluster.
+You can enable Ludicrous mode by setting the `--ludicrous_mode` config option on all Dgraph Zero and Dgraph Alpha nodes in a cluster.

 ## What does it do?